wmeyer/smart-contract-validation/index.md

 Once a voting contract is created by a chairperson (represented by her Ethereum address), there are three public functions that change the current state.
-These public functions may, in principle, be invoked by anyone at anytime.
+These public functions may, in principle, be invoked by anyone at any time.

 - `giveRightToVote`: